 Target Timeframe Ensure appropriate servicing and maintenance of equipment.
-Ongoing - Throughout the concession period Air monitoring plan for all airports Interim monitoring plan ongoing - 2018 and 2019 Quantification of CO2 Annually Join Airport Carbon Accreditation Program for 2 airports 2019-2020
+Ongoing - Throughout the concession period Air monitoring plan for all airports Interim monitoring plan ongoing - 2018 and 2019 Quantification of CO 2 Annually Join Airport Carbon Accreditation Program for 2 airports 2019-2020

-Table 9: Targets for air quality.
+Table 9 Targets for air quality

-FG has already implemented an Interim Monitoring Plan for Air Quality in cooperation with the National and Technical University of Athens.
-The Plan was submitted to the Ministry of Environment and Energy as an Annex to the Modification ElA studies. .
+Monitoring Plan for Air Quality in cooperation with the National and Technical University of Athens.
+The Plan was submitted to the Ministry of Environment and Energy as an Annex to the Modification EIA studies.
 The Interim Monitoring Plan for Air Quality was implemented for 2018 as follows: Additionally, in the aforementioned studies Air Quality Modelling was presented depicting the expected air quality in relation to the passenger forecast for upcoming years.